navikt/ingress-collector/README.md

 # ingress-collector

-Small application that collect ingresses from a kubernetes cluster and push them to a REST endpoint on `amplitude-proxy`
+Small application that collect ingresses from a kubernetes cluster and push them to a REST endpoint on `amplitude-proxy` and `amplitrude-proxy`

 ## Inspiration

 https://github.com/navikt/naisflow-decorators

 ## Contract

 Post an array containing all entries at one endpoint: endpoint `PUT /ingresses/{collector}` this will reset all entries for this cluster(?).
 Typical at collector startup.
 After this changes can be pushed to the endpoint with `PATCH /ingresses/{collector}`

 ```json